-Find out when a tenant can legally break a lease in Wyoming, when they can’t, and whether or not a landlord is required by Wyoming law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in Wyoming, when they can’t, and if a landlord is required by Wyoming law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Wyoming to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in Wyoming to end a tenancy.

 Lease Termination Notice Requirements in Wyoming

 In Wyoming, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease.
 Wyoming does not have state statutes on notice periods to terminate a lease with no end date or month-to-month leases.

 - Notice to Terminate a Lease with No End Date.
 No statute.

 - Notice to Terminate a Month-to-Month Lease.
 No statute.

 Delivering Notice in Wyoming

 In most cases, a written lease agreement should include information and other specifics on how and when to deliver a notice to terminate the tenancy.
 Some common ways to deliver the notice to the landlord are by mail or by delivering the written notice in person; however, it’s best to review the lease agreement to see which delivery method the landlord prefers.

 If notice is not given, it could result in penalties and consequences.